rootiest/zippy-klipper_config/extras/filament_change/README.md

 # Changelog

+## v2.4.0 2023-04-02

+- Added `COLOR_CHANGE` macro which can be used for slicer-triggered filament/color changes.
+Thank you [Peviox](https://github.com/Peviox) for assisting with porting this over from my other project.
 ## v2.3.0 2023-02-17

 - Check for missing `min_extrude_temp` setting in config and use `170` as a fallback if it is not defined.
 (170 is the default value that Klipper uses when none is defined)